dhemery/DHE-Modules/modules/booster-stage.md

     The duration of the envelope stage.

     The duration switch **(1 / 10 / 100)**
-    sets the maximum value (seconds) of the _DURATION_ knob.
+    sets the range of the _DURATION_ knob.
+    The switch labels
+    indicate the maximum duration (seconds)
+    for each range.
+    For each range:
+    - The minimum duration
-    The minimum value is 1/1000 of the maximum value (1ms, 10ms, or 100ms).
+        is 1/1000 of the maximum:
-    At the center position,
+        1ms, 10ms, or 100ms.
+    - Centering the knob gives a duration of
-    the duration is 1/10 of the maximum
+        1/10 of the maximum:
-    100ms, 1s, or 10s).
+        100ms, 1s, or 10s.

 - **Buttons:**
     The _DEFER_ and _TRIG_ inputs